Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Numerical experiments

 We present the inference results in Table \ref{tab:inf}.
-The naive $\tilde{\theta}$ had large bias/SD ratio, which confirmed the difficulty in drawing inference.
-In comparison, the orthogonal score approach largely reduced the bias in all four proposed estimators, especially for the larger sample size $ n=p=1500$.
-All four estimators achieved reasonably good coverage rates of the nominal 95\% confidence intervals with the larger sample size $n=p=1500$ with cross-fitted HDi estimator outperforming in small sample sizes.
-With the smaller sample size $n=p=300$, $\cth_{cf}$ the cross-fitted HDi estimator also had good coverage properties; this appears due to both less bias than the HDi estimator $\cth$, as well as closer approximation of SE to SD compared with $\hth_{cf}$.
+Using the orthogonal score approach, all four estimators largely reduced the bias of the naive Lasso $\tilde \theta$, especially visible for the larger sample size $ n=p=1500$.
+All four estimators achieved reasonably good coverage rates of the nominal 95\% confidence intervals with the larger sample size $n=p=1500$, while cross-fitted HDi estimator outperformed the rest in small sample sizes.
+With the smaller sample size $n=p=300$, $\cth_{cf}$ the cross-fitted HDi estimator also had good coverage properties.